aws-samples/sample-s2s-cdk-agent/README.md

 FROM --platform=$TARGETARCH python:3.12
 ```

-2. `npm run dev` hangs and the backend container does not exit
+2. `npm run dev` hangs and the backend container does not exit.
+I get the error `docker: Error response from daemon: driver failed programming external connectivity on endpoint s2s-backend-dev` when I try to run the command again.

-To force the backend container to stop, run `docker rm -f s2s-backend-dev`.
+Run `docker rm -f s2s-backend-dev` to remove the running container image and run `npm run dev` again.